Connect with a certified trainer for free

 When to see a doctor

-If you injure your ankle and are unable to put weight on your ankle or if you touch the bone and it is painful you should see a doctor and have x-rays as the inability to weight bear and tenderness to the touch are signs of a broken or fractured ankle
+If you injure your ankle and cannot put weight on it, or if you touch the bone and it is painful, you should see a doctor and have X-rays, as the inability to bear weight and tenderness to the touch are signs of a broken or fractured ankle.

-Ankle fractures can be mistaken for sprains, so it is important your injury is properly diagnosed.
+Ankle fractures (medial) can be mistaken for sprains, so your injury must be properly diagnosed.
 Your doctor will ask questions about your injury and symptoms and conduct a physical examination.
-This may include moving your foot in different directions to test your range of motion and stability, as well as examining how you walk.
-Your doctor may also order other imaging tests to assess the extent of your injury.
+This may include moving your foot in different directions to test your range of motion and stability, and examining how you walk.
+Your doctor may also order other imaging tests to assess the extent of your ankle fracture(medial) and if it includes a deltoid ligament injury.

 Non-operative treatment

-• A splint, cast, walking boot, or sturdy brace to provide stability to the ankle
+• Immobilization: Using a splint, cast, walking boot, or sturdy brace to stabilize the ankle and prevent movement during recovery.

 Try these exercises to help address your condition: